JimMoyle/YetAnotherWriteLog/README.md

         Used to pass a powershell exception to the logging function for automatic logging .PARAMETER JSONFormat

-        Used to chenge the logging format from human readable to machine readable format, this will be a single line like the example format below:
+        Used to change the logging format from human readable to machine readable format, this will be a single line like the example format below:
         In this format the timestamp will include a much more granular time which will also include timezone information.

         {"TimeStamp":"2018-02-01T12:01:24.8908638+00:00","Level":"Warn","Message":"My message"}

         .EXAMPLE
         Write-Log -StartNew
         Starts a new logfile in the default location